cms-tau-pog/TauIDSFs/README.md

 ## Usage

+For more info on gen-matching of taus, please look [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HiggsToTauTauWorking2016#MC_Matching).
+Note that in nanoAOD this is available as `Tau_GenPartFlav`, but jet or no match correspond to `Tau_GenPartFlav==0` instead of `6`.

 ### pT-dependent SFs

-As an example, to get the scale factors for the tight working point of the `'MVAoldDM2017v2'` tau ID in 2017, initialize the tool as
+As an example, to get the scale factors for the tight working point of the `'DeepTau2017v2p1VSjet'` tau ID in 2017, initialize the tool as
 ```
 from TauPOG.TauIDSFs.TauIDSFTool import TauIDSFTool
-tauSFTool = TauIDSFTool('2017ReReco','MVAoldDM2017v2','Tight')
+tauSFTool = TauIDSFTool('2017ReReco','DeepTau2017v2p1VSjet','Tight')
 ```
 and to retrieve the scale factor for a given tau pT, do
 ```